amized/react-sequencer/README.md

 ]
 ```

-And then `pre` becomes the default state when your component mounts, until the sequencer is started.
+`pre` becomes the default state when your component mounts, until the sequencer is started, which moves on to `initial` on the next frame.
 By defining all the states explicitly in this fashion, it becomes easy to insert steps, change durations, swap steps and understand how your animation behaves.

 #### `endMode: 'end' | 'start' | 'loop'`